tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

 git clone https://github.com/yourname/ardour3-floss-tutorial.git
 `

+#### Quick configuration setting for live preview

 * Go into the newly cloned directory:

 `cd ardour3-floss-tutorial/`

+* Open the file _config.yml with your favorite text editor

+`gedit _config.yml`

+* Make a simple edit _config.yml: change URL to http://localhost:4000.
+This change is just to make internal links point to the right places in the live preview.

+* Also inside _config.yml you can change things like the main title of the tutorial, etc (more on this later).

+* Save and close _config.yml.

 * Start Jekyll for a preview of the cloned website: